L1ves/offensivePython/README.md

 # stuserv
-Tcp &amp; Udp server for pentester on python
+Tcp &amp; Udp client & server for pentester on python